My name is Kate, I am 47 years old and live with my daughter,Lilac.

 You will have your own room with a back garden outlook which comprises a space saving day bed (which can easily be pulled out into a double bed if required) plenty of shelving, coat/ clothes hooks, a set of drawers, and a desk, lamp and chair.

-We also have a small, self contained caravan on the drive which could be an alternative possibility for accommodation if it suits you.
-It has cold running water, 2 gas rings for cooking , a table with bench seats which convert into a double bed and an additional 3 single bunks.
-It has a cubicle with functioning portloo and wash basin with mirrored cupboard, but any showering and bathing would need to be done through the shared bathroom in the house.
+We also have a small, soon to be self contained caravan on the drive which could be an alternative possibility for permanent accommodation if it suits you, but primarily as a space to isolate for 14 days if required in light of covid 19.
+It has cold running water, 2 gas rings for cooking and a spare if required , a moveable heater and a table with bench seats which converts into a double bed and an additional 3 single bunks.
+It has a lockable cubicle with compost loo and hand pressurised shower, portable wash basin with mirrored storage cupboard.

 Outdoor sports you may be interested in accessing are :-